freqtrade/freqtrade/docs/strategy-advanced.md

 ## Storing information (Persistent)

-Storing information can also be performed in a persistent manner.
-Freqtrade allows storing/retrieving user custom information associated with a specific trade.
+Freqtrade allows storing/retrieving user custom information associated with a specific trade in the database.

-Using a trade object, information can be stored using `trade_obj.set_custom_data(key='my_key', value=my_value)` and retrieved using `trade_obj.get_custom_data(key='my_key')`.
+Using a trade object, information can be stored using `trade.set_custom_data(key='my_key', value=my_value)` and retrieved using `trade.get_custom_data(key='my_key')`.
 Each data entry is associated with a trade and a user supplied key (of type `string`).
 This means that this can only be used in callbacks that also provide a trade object.

-For the data to be able to be stored within the database it must be serialized.
-This is done by converting it to a JSON formatted string.
+For the data to be able to be stored within the database, freqtrade must serialized the data.
+This is done by converting the data to a JSON formatted string.
+Freqtrade will attempt to reverse this action on retrieval, so from a strategy perspective, this should not be relevant.

 ```python
 from freqtrade.persistence import Trade